 - Goodwill comes on the balance sheet when a company acquires another company.
 It is normally very difficult to project the Goodwill for future years.

-- Goodwill is however, subject to impairment tests annually which is performed by the company itself.
+- Goodwill is, however, subject to impairment tests annually which are performed by the company itself.
 Analysts are in no position to perform such tests and prepare estimates of impairments

 Step 6B – Forecasting Other Intangible Assets

 - As noted in Colgate’s 10K Report, the majority of the finite life intangible is related to the Sanex acquisition

 - “Additions to Intangibles” are also very difficult to project